OFT threatens to shut down payday lenders

-LONDON The Office of Fair Trading has given the UK's biggest 50 payday lenders 12 weeks to change their business practices or risk losing their licenses, after finding evidence of widespread irresponsible lending.
+LONDON The Office of Fair Trading has given the UK's biggest 50 payday lenders 12 weeks to change their business practices or risk losing their licences, after finding evidence of widespread irresponsible lending.

 So-called payday lenders offer short-term loans, which are intended to be paid back when borrowers receive their wages.
 Critics say they charge excessively high rates of interest and take advantage of the vulnerable in a weak British economy where mainstream banks have cut back on short-term consumer lending.